List of EastEnders characters introduced in 2022: Reiss Colwell

-Reiss Colwell, played by Jonny Freeman, is the great-nephew of Dot Cotton (June Brown) and a love interest for Sonia Fowler (Natalie Cassidy).
+Reiss Colwell, played by Jonny Freeman, is the great-nephew of Dot Branning (June Brown) and a love interest for Sonia Fowler (Natalie Cassidy).
 He made his first appearance on the episode broadcast on 12 December 2022.
 Freeman's casting was announced on 22 November 2022.
 Of his casting, Freeman said, "I am delighted to be joining the cast of EastEnders, especially as part of the iconic Dot Branning's extended family.
 Everybody has been so welcoming and I'm very lucky to have been working so closely with the lovely Natalie Cassidy who is not only a fantastic actress but a delightful person; she has very kindly helped me navigate my first few weeks.
 I hope I can do Reiss justice.
 He is kind but socially awkward and seeing how he manages, or doesn't manage, his early exchanges with Sonia and her nearest and dearest has been quite interesting!
-I'm looking forward to seeing how both audiences and the residents of Walford respond to him."
+I'm looking forward to seeing how both audiences and the residents of Walford respond to him.

 Reiss arrives in Walford for Dot's funeral.
-He meets Dot's step-granddaughter, Sonia Fowler (Natalie Cassidy), and reveals that his family became estranged from Dot because of her marriage to Charlie Cotton (Christopher Hancock).
+He meets Dot's step-granddaughter, Sonia, and reveals that his family became estranged from Dot because of her marriage to Charlie Cotton (Christopher Hancock).
 He later has sex with Sonia after the wake.
+Reiss and Sonia begin a relationship and it later transpires that Reiss is still married to his wife Debbie Colwell (Jenny Meier), who has been in an irreversible coma following a severe stroke for many years.
+Sonia forgives him and they decide to try for a baby via IVF since Reiss cannot conceive naturally.
+Reiss starts working as an accountant for Keanu Taylor (Danny Walters) at Taylor's Autos and they become friends.
+Sonia is unaware that Reiss is using Debbie's life savings to fund the treatment and he keeps this a secret.
+Reiss has a feud with Sonia's half-sister Bianca Jackson (Patsy Palmer) who constantly teases Reiss.
+She follows him to Debbie's care home and overhears him admitting to using Debbie's money for IVF.
+She forces him to confess to Sonia but Sonia supports Reiss, and they agree to continue using Debbie's money since Reiss has legal control of her finances.
+When Reiss's debt becomes unmanageable, he resorts to conning Sharon Watts (Letitia Dean) by tricking her into investing so he can steal her money, but is caught by Phil Mitchell (Steve McFadden).
+Reiss then murders Debbie by smothering her with a pillow to avoid paying for her care home expenses.